isc-projects/kea/doc/guide/dhcp4-srv.rst

           "hw-address": "01:02:03:04:05:06",
           "hostname": "hw-host-fixed",

-          // Use of IP address is global reservation is risky.
+          // Use of IP address in global reservation is risky.
 If used outside of
-          // matching subnet, such as 192.0.1.0/24, it will result in a broken
+          // a matching subnet, such as 192.0.1.0/24, it will result in a broken
-          // configuration being handled to the client.
+          // configuration being handed to the client.
           "ip-address": "192.0.1.77"
        },
        {